A Comprehensive Guide to Sustainable Fabrics

 Fabric Production

 When the United States moved manufacturing overseas, the associated pollution and greenhouse gas emissions were effectively transferred to countries with fewer pollution controls.
-Manufacturing practices in these less-developed countries are generally less efficient than in developed nations, often resulting in higher energy, water, and material consumption.
+Manufacturing practices in developing countries are generally less efficient than in developed nations, often resulting in higher energy, water, and material consumption.
 This inefficiency not only increases production costs but also exacerbates environmental damage.
 By enhancing manufacturing efficiency in these countries, there are significant opportunities to reduce costs and improve environmental outcomes.

-Each step in the fabric production process uses resources and some create more pollution and carbon emissions than others.
+Each step in the fabric production process costs resources and some create more pollution and carbon emissions than others.
 Even the most sustainably cultivated natural fiber can have its eco-friendly benefits negated by poor processing techniques.

 Weaving